 Allows for personalized expression, while making it easier to determine personality and cultural fit.

 - Unfortunately, a piece of paper doesn’t always accurately express someone’s personality.
 With the traditional way of hiring, recruiters spend countless hours sifting through prospects on screening calls to try and establish if the candidate would be a good fit for the position.
-Video screening takes this a step further and allows the candidate to display their unique personality while also allowing recruiters to more efficiently and effectively determine best fit.
+Video screening takes this a step further and allows the candidate to display their unique personality while also allowing recruiters to more efficiently and effectively determine the best fit.

 The benefits of video screening provide tangible solutions for both recruiters and candidates.
 Candidates do not have to worry that they aren’t being fully seen and heard through the traditional hiring process, and recruiters can rest assured knowing that video screening reduces the time spent on finding top talent through the screening process.

-Are you ready to take the next step in implementing video into your hiring journey, visit vidREACH to learn more.
+Are you ready to take the next step in implementing video into your hiring journey?
+Visit vidREACH to learn more.